Dennis-Spera/python-objectively/README.md

-this section of code is designed to cause all __init__ functions to be executed when init is instantiated
+this section of code is designed to cause all __init__ functions for each subclass when init the class is instantiated essentially making all subclasses appear as both inherited and instantiated.

         classesTuple = Init.__mro__